laiatv/laiatv.github.io/_pages/about.md

 I hold a PhD and MSc in Human Computer Interaction (Uppsala University, Sweden) and a BDes in Multimedia Technologies (Polytechnic University of Catalunya, Spain).
 I am currently a Digital Future's Postdoc Researcher at KTH Royal Institute of Technology (Sweden).
 Previously, I was a postdoc at i_mBODY Lab (Madrid, Spain) and a research visitor at University College London Interaction Center (UK).

 Besides research, I enjoy [drawing and photoembroidery](https://www.instagram.com/laia.trmvdl/), sports and spending time walking and foraging the forests of Sweden.
-Get in contact with me through the links below.
+Get in contact with me through: